Porsche 918 Spyder: Specifications

 The energy storage system is a 312-cell, liquid-cooled 6.8 kWh lithium-ion battery positioned behind the passenger cell.
 In addition to a plug-in charge port at the passenger-side B pillar, the batteries are also charged by regenerative braking and by excess output from the engine when the car is coasting.
 CO_{2} emissions are 79 g/km and fuel consumption is 3 L/100 km under the New European Driving Cycle (NEDC).
 The U.S. Environmental Protection Agency (EPA) under its five-cycle tests rated the 2015 model year Porsche 918 Spyder energy consumption in all-electric mode at 50 kWh per 100 miles, which translates into a combined city/highway fuel economy of 3.5 L/100 km.
 When powered only by the gasoline engine, EPA's official combined city/highway fuel economy is 22 mpgus.

-The 4.6 litre V8 petrol engine can recharge an empty battery on about two litres of fuel.
+The 4.6 litre V8 petrol engine can recharge an empty battery using about one litre of fuel.
 The supplied Porsche Universal Charger requires seven hours to charge the battery on a typical 120 V household AC socket or two hours on a 240 V charger.
 A DC charging station can restore the battery to full capacity in 25 minutes.

 The 918 Spyder offers five different running modes: E-Drive allows the car to run under battery power alone, using the rear electric motor and front motor, giving a range of 18 mi for the concept model.
 The official U.S. EPA all-electric range is 12 mi.
 The total range with a full tank of gasoline and a fully charged battery is 420 mi according to EPA tests.
 Under the E-Drive mode the car can attain a maximum speed of 93 mph.
 Two hybrid modes (Hybrid, and Race) use both the engine and electric motors to provide the desired levels of economy and performance.
 In Race mode a push-to-pass button initiates the Hot Lap setting, which delivers additional electrical power.
 The chassis is a carbon-fibre-reinforced plastic monocoque and the brake system is boosted electrically (rather than the traditional vacuum boost).